stargazing-dino/skill_tree/README.md

 ```

 > Why not `Map<Node, Set<Node>> edges`?
+>

-__Answer: it's easier to serialize and deserialize this way...
-I think -- also, that way you can attach data to edges__
+>__Answer: it's easier to serialize and deserialize this way...
+I think -- also, this way you can attach data to edges__

 Say you want to store information on the node that is specific to your application.
 For example, the MP it costs to fire that skill.
 For this, you can provide a map or data class to hold your custom data.
 To do this, you'll also need to provide a custom serializer and deserializer.